-- salaries and employee-related costs, including stock-based compensation; - costs associated with conducting our preclinical, clinical and regulatory activities, including fees paid to third-party professional consultants and service providers; - costs incurred under clinical trial agreements with investigative sites; - costs incurred under our collaboration agreements; - costs for laboratory supplies; - costs to acquire, develop and manufacture preclinical study and clinical trial materials; and - facilities, depreciation and other expenses including allocated expenses for rent and maintenance of facilities.
+- salaries and employee-related costs, including stock-based compensation; - costs associated with conducting our preclinical, process development, manufacturing, clinical and regulatory activities, including fees paid to third-party professional consultants and service providers; - costs incurred under clinical trial agreements with investigative sites; - costs incurred under our collaboration agreements; - costs for laboratory supplies; - costs to acquire, develop and manufacture preclinical study and clinical trial materials, including our product candidates; and - facilities, depreciation and other expenses including allocated expenses for rent and maintenance of facilities.

-We plan to increase our current level of research and development expenses for the foreseeable future as we continue the development of our product candidates and cell programming technology, and as we perform research activities under our collaboration agreement with Juno.
+We plan to increase our current level of research and development expenses for the foreseeable future as we continue the development of our product candidates and cell programming technology, and as we perform research activities under our sponsored research and collaboration agreements, including our agreements with the University of Minnesota, Memorial Sloan Kettering and Juno.
 Our current planned research and development activities over the next twelve months consist primarily of the following:

-- initiating and conducting our clinical trials of ProTmune to examine its safety and efficacy in adult patients with hematologic malignancies undergoing allogeneic HCT; - conducting preclinical activities to investigate the therapeutic potential of our immuno-oncology programs, including our donor-sourced, adaptive NK-cell cancer immunotherapy and our off-the-shelf NK- and T-cell cancer immunotherapies derived from engineered induced pluripotent cells; - conducting preclinical activities to investigate the therapeutic potential of our immuno-regulatory programs, including a hematopoietic cell therapy for regulating auto-reactive T cells of patients with autoimmune disorders; and - performing research activities under the agreement with Juno.
+- initiating and conducting our clinical trials of ProTmune to examine its safety and efficacy in adult patients with hematologic malignancies undergoing allogeneic HCT; - supporting the first-in-human clinical trial of FATE-NK100 under an investigator-initiated clinical trial agreement with the University of Minnesota, and initiating and conducting our clinical trials of FATE-NK100, to examine its safety and efficacy in cancer; - conducting preclinical and clinical translation activities to investigate the therapeutic potential of our immuno-oncology programs, including our off-the-shelf NK- and T-cell cancer immunotherapies derived from engineered induced pluripotent stem cell lines; - conducting preclinical activities to investigate the therapeutic potential of our immuno-regulatory programs, including a hematopoietic cell therapy for regulating auto-reactive T cells of patients with autoimmune disorders; and - performing research, preclinical development, process development and clinical translation activities under our sponsored research and collaboration agreements, including our agreements with the University of Minnesota, Memorial Sloan Kettering and Juno.

-Due to the inherently unpredictable nature of preclinical and clinical development, and given our novel therapeutic approach and the current stage of development of our product candidates, we cannot determine and are unable to estimate with certainty the timelines we will require and the costs we will incur for the development of our product candidates, including ProTmune.
+Due to the inherently unpredictable nature of preclinical and clinical development, and given our novel therapeutic approach and the current stage of development of our product candidates, we cannot determine and are unable to estimate with certainty the timelines we will require and the costs we will incur for the development of our product candidates, including ProTmune and FATE-NK100.
 Clinical and preclinical development timelines and costs, and the potential of development success, can differ materially from expectations.
 In addition, we cannot forecast which product candidates may be subject to future collaborations, when such arrangements will be secured, if at all, and to what degree such arrangements would affect our development plans and capital requirements.